tacoinfra/kiln/README.md

 # Obtaining Kiln

-Kiln can be built from source on linux distributions and Obsidian Systems provides:
+Kiln can be built from source on linux distributions and MacOS.
 * pre-built Docker images hosted on [Docker Hub](https://hub.docker.com/r/obsidiansystems/kiln/).
-* pre-built deb files
-* pre-built ova files

 Click the link in the left column to learn more about that Kiln distribution.